 The Office of Student Activities also hosts Veteran Lunch Bunch events at the Veterans Resource Center.
-A list of scheduled lunches can be found here (scroll to the bottom).
+A list of scheduled lunches can be found here.

 2. Veterans Alliance Club

 The JJC Veterans Alliance Club welcomes all students and provides support and resources for veterans, their families and the community.
-For more information about the club, visit their Facebook page or contact advisers Jerry Zeborowski or Jon Laratta.
+For more information about the club, visit their Facebook page.

 3. Medical Corpsman to Practical Nurse Program

 Military medics who want to study nursing may be interested in JJC's medical corpsman to practical nurse program.
 Only eight weeks long, students can become licensed practical nurses if they are accepted into this program that involves both coursework and clinicals.
 Graduates of this program have also chosen to continue their education at JJC and become registered nurses.
-To learn more about this program and how to apply, click here.
-For questions, contact Dr. Debbie Fitzgerald at 815-280-2857 or firstname.lastname@example.org.
+For questions, contact Dr. Debbie Fitzgerald at 815-280-2857 or email@example.com.

 Pictured above are students who graduated from this program in 2015.

 While JJC offers hundreds of scholarships to all students, there are also some specifically geared toward veterans.
 This one, for instance, provided by ExxonMobil, will help vets with the cost of both tuition and textbooks.
-To learn more about scholarships at JJC, click here.
+Learn more about scholarships at JJC.